Aurora Dhelia Logo

 21 Juni

-Litha is celebrated on June 21 and is the summer solstice (midsummer).This is the peak of the lighter half of the year wheel, where the day is longest.
-After this the days will become shorter again and we will be on our way to the dark half again.
-Since Litha is the center of the lighter half of the year, it is celebrated with bonfires, which symbolize the sun, sensuality, life and fertility.
-Life is full and abundant, this is mainly reflected in all the flowers that are in full bloom around this time.
+Litha, celebrated on June 21st, marks the summer solstice (midsummer).
+This celebration represents the peak of the lighter half of the year wheel, when the day is at its longest.
+After this point, the days gradually shorten as we transition toward the darker half of the year.
+As Litha stands at the center of the light-filled months, it is traditionally celebrated with bonfires that symbolize the sun, sensuality, life, and fertility.
+The abundance of life during this time is beautifully reflected in the countless flowers that reach full bloom.

 Lammas